Mine flail: Modern use

-In January of 2023 the German Bundeswehr donated several Keiler mine clearing vehicles to the Armed Forces of Ukraine for use in demining operations in territory that was recaptured by Ukrainian forces, and in clearing breach paths for armored assaults on Russian front line positions.
+In January 2023 the German Bundeswehr donated several Keiler mine clearing vehicles to the Armed Forces of Ukraine for use in demining operations in territory that was recaptured by Ukrainian forces, and in clearing breach paths for armored assaults on Russian front line positions.
 The frontline of the ongoing Russo-Ukrainian war is now the most heavily mined stretch of land on the face of the earth.

 Museum vehicles

 Sherman Crab displayed at the CFB Borden Military Museum, Ontario, Canada.